dmidlo/histdata.com-tools/docs/temporal-binary-provisioning.md

 - TestPyPI parity checks for the non-bundled install path
 - documentation for keyring, cache, and network prerequisites

-This design keeps #249 intentionally scoped to architecture and metadata.
-The runtime behavior belongs in #250, and release hardening belongs in #251.
+This design kept #249 intentionally scoped to architecture and metadata.
+Runtime behavior landed in #250, and release hardening belongs in #251.